tasfiatarique1234-star/ict171-cloud-server/README.md

 151.158.219.97

 The DNS A Record was configured in Namecheap to point the domain name to the public IP address of the Ubuntu cloud server.
+## Website Pages

+The website contains multiple pages to provide project information and server details:

+-Home Page (index.html)
+-About This Project (about.html)
+-Server Status (status.html)
+-Project Information (project.html)

+These pages demonstrate basic website navigation and provide information about the cloud server deployment.

 ---